MakieOrg/Makie.jl/docs/src/output.md

 # Input Output

-MakiE overloads the FileIO interface.
+Makie overloads the FileIO interface.
 So you can just write e.g.:
 ```Julia
 save(scene, "test.png")